needle-mirror/com.unity.tiny/Documentation~/module-audio.md

 # Audio Module

-The Tiny Mode Audio Module supports a subset of the audio features in regular [Unity Audio](https://docs.unity3d.com/Manual/AudioOverview.html).
+The Tiny Mode Audio Module supports a subset of the audio features in classic [Unity Audio](https://docs.unity3d.com/Manual/AudioOverview.html).
 This page provides common use cases, an example, and a reference of the Audio components.

 ## Use Cases and Examples